“Mommy makeover” usually refers to procedures that combine breast reshaping and body contouring.

 Society places a premium on appearance and youthfulness and pregnancy may alter a woman’s body.
-Top rated Los Angeles surgeon, Dr. Timothy Neavin, believes many women feel that child bearing has changed their body and want to return to their previous look.
+Top-rated Los Angeles surgeon, Dr. Timothy Neavin, believes many women feel that child bearing has changed their body and want to return to their previous look.
 Others want to go back to work feeling confident about their physical appearance and shape.
-Even though dieting and exercise may provide physical benefits for most mothers, some may be left with unwanted changes, such as, loss of upper breast fullness or form, loose abdominal skin, and stretch marks.
-These are changes that can be usually improved only with surgery.
-Procedures that address many of these concerns at one time are at the heart of “mommy makeover” surgery.
+Even though dieting and exercise may provide physical benefits for most mothers, some may be left with unwanted changes, such as loss of upper breast fullness or form, loose abdominal skin and stretch marks.
+These are changes that can be usually be improved only with surgery.
+Procedures that address many of these concerns at one time are at the heart of mommy makeover surgery.

 Pregnancy can induce changes to the appearance of the breast and belly.
 Often, these changes are permanent and improve little after giving birth.

 The breasts engorge with milk during the process of lactation during pregnancy.
 As the breasts enlarge, the tissues stretch.
 Depending on the elastic properties of one’s tissue, the breasts may or may not return to a perky state after the cessation of lactation.
 For many women, their breasts after pregnancy are left looking flat and deflated.
 They have lost their youthful, perky appearance.
 The abdomen also follows similar rules which will be discussed later.

 As a general rule, the later in age that these changes take place, the more difficult it is for the body to return to its prior state.